py2ai/py2ai.github.io/_posts/2018-09-17-lab1-Keras-introduction.md

 ```
 ![]({{ "assets/img/posts/basic_keras_model.png" | absolute_url }})

 Thats all for this lab 1.
-In the next lab 2 we will learn about passing input data to this model and get output.
+In the next lab 2 we will learn about more layers to a model.
 Thanks for reading.
 I hope this will be helpful for the beginners.